Sakas19/portfolio/ASSIGNMENT_FEEDBACK.md

     Message: ✅
     Required: ✅ 1/2
     Mail to: ✅
-      Need to add the attribute "required" to each input - emial has it but not comment
+      Need to add the attribute "required" to each input - email has it but not comment

 RWD:
     Desktop: ✅